 How do I diagnose NE?

-There are a few options to detect a C. perfringens infection:
+There are a few options to detect a C. perfringens infection during an outbreak:

-- Gram stained smear to determine gram positive rods present
+- Gram stained smear to determine if gram positive rods are present

-- Isolation of large numbers of C. perfringens and culture with differential media.
+- Isolation of large numbers of C. perfringens and then culture with differential media

-Of course, usually with NE the disease is acute and serious and therefore necropsies may be the route of choice, by an experienced vet.
+Of course, usually the disease is acute and serious and therefore necropsies may be the route of choice, by an experienced vet.

 How can I get prevent and treat NE?

-You can reduce the risk of coccidiosis by giving feed containing anticoccidials and vaccinating your animals.
-You can also minimise any changes to the gut flora or any stress to the gut by avoiding radical changes to the diet, ensuring amounts of cereals containing non-starch polysaccharides (NSP) like wheat, barley, or rye and fishmeal in the diet are low ( not applicable to all animals).
+You can reduce the risk of coccidiosis, which then can lead to necrotic enteritis, by giving feed containing anticoccidials and vaccinating your animals.
+You can also minimise any changes to the gut flora or any stress to the gut by avoiding radical changes to the diet, ensuring amounts of cereals containing non-starch polysaccharides (NSP) like wheat, barley, or rye and fishmeal in the diet are low (not applicable to all animals).
 Furthermore the use of pre and probiotics for healthy maintenance of the gut flora and reducing the change of NetB+ C perfringens outcompeting other commensals.

-There are a range of antibiotics licensed for C perfringens but ensure these are used correctly due to the ever increasing pressure of antibiotic resistance.
+There is a range of antibiotics licensed for C perfringens.
+Users must ensure that they use them correctly, due to the ever-increasing pressure of antibiotic resistance.

 VetWorks Poultry Gut Health Training, Belgium (Sep 2018)